jbcodeforce/jbcodeforce.github.io/docs/architecture/DR.md

 BPM State in the Databases & WAS transaction Logs.
 Some DR strategies call for a replicated database to exist in the DR data center.
 Some caution should be exercised with such a solution.
 A best practice DR deployment would take into account WAS XA Transaction logs in the same consistency group as the database.

+## Product specifics

+* In Liberty Profile servers the transaction logs are located in the DB2 database, so will be replicated with DB2 HA
+* In active-active settings, Kubernetes ETCD does not need to be replicated, content is local to the clusters.
+With